 There’s also the age old argument that rock and roll in all its forms is synonymous with rebellion.
 Some people grow out of it, some people don’t – whatever the case, it leaves its mark on you.

-TBG: Thanks for your time, Rob.
+TBG: Thanks for your time, Rand.
 Is there anything you’d like to mention that we haven’t covered?

 I think I’ve waffled on quite enough.